bkjaya2020/smathstudio-pre-installed-docker-new/README.md

 # Docker image of SMath Studio pre-installed

-A docker image installed with Stable SMath Studio 0.99.7030
+A docker image installed with Stable SMath Studio

 Smath Studio is a tiny, powerful, free mathematical program with WYSIWYG editor and complete units of measurements support.
 For more details on SMath Studio 0.99.7030 please refer the following link

 https://en.smath.com/forum/

-Thanks to Andrey Ivashov - Owner of Studio-0.99.7030
+Thanks to Andrey Ivashov - Owner of Studio

 Thanks to Creator of noVNC : Joel Martin (github@martintribe.org). https://novnc.com/info.html